-- Avoid alcohol while you are taking prochlorperazine.
+- Limit or avoid alcohol while you are taking prochlorperazine.
 It can increase your chance of side effects such as drowsiness (makes you sleepy).

 - Prochlorperazine can make your skin sensitive to sunlight.
 Avoid exposure to direct sunlight for long periods or sun beds.
 Apply a good sunscreen (SPF30+) to all uncovered skin before going out in the sun.

-Like all medicines, prochlorperazine can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, prochlorperazine can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-Prochlorperazine can interact with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting prochlorperazine or before starting any new medicines.
+Prochlorperazine may interact with some medicines and herbal supplements so check with your doctor or pharmacist before starting prochlorperazine or before starting any new medicines.